 The tower was built in the 15th and 16th centuries, financed by the prosperity created by the wool trade, and was rebuilt in 1858-62 (in replica) under the guidance of the architect Sir Giles Gilbert Scott.
 It is considered to be one of the best examples of a Somerset tower and at 163 feet (50 m) tall is a local landmark.
 On completion of the re-build, the donkey who had hauled all the stone up the tower was himself hoisted to the top from whence to survey his handiwork!
 Nowadays a Peregrine Falcon resides up its dizzy heights from which precipitous lodging he flies to catch his prey.

-The church has suffered from the weather over the years and there have been various appeals for funding to repair the fabric of the building including one £25,000 in the 1950s and a more recent one for £135,000, in particular to repair the tower’s stonework after two pinnacles fell through the roof.
+The church had suffered from the weather over the years and there had been various appeals for funding to repair the fabric of the building including one for £25,000 in the 1950s and a more recent one for £135,000, in particular to repair the tower’s stonework after two pinnacles fell through the roof.

 St Andrew’s Chapel

 The side chapel which had been created in Corfield’s day in remembrance of Archdeacon Askwith (vicar of St Mary’s 1887-1911) was dedicated to St Andrew.

 It was glazed in 2003, giving both quietness from the business of the church’s coffee and gift & books shops, and also enabling the names of departed loved ones to be etched on the glass.

 St Andrew’s chapel has some impressive Victorian stencilling on the walls and the embellished ceiling above the chancel.

 From the parish of St Mary’s, has been carved Holy Trinity church (1840s) and All Saints church, Halcon (1940s).
 The remaining parish consists of about 5,000 souls residing between the church and the motorway to the south.
 However, much of its mission lies within the town centre where it offers an open door together with a coffee and book shop.